SubhamSharan/Election-Result-Analysis-2024/README.md

 ## Tools Used
 - Python 3.8+
-- Beautiful Soup and Requests for web scraping
+- Selenium for web scraping
 - Pandas for data manipulation
 - Matplotlib and Seaborn for visualizations